lfbergee/presentations/rendering.md

 I'll be using Astro for this, but if you are really cool maybe you think 13 year old Node.js C/C++ isn't hype enough..

-Deno Fresh might be for you, thats only 4 years old and written in rust :love:
+Deno Fresh might be for you, thats only 4 years old and written in rust ❤️

 [https://rendertime-islands.vercel.app/](https://rendertime-islands.vercel.app/)